SNiewierra/exclusiveblue/README.md

 Welcome to the [exclusiveblue]-documentation.

-If you're not into bluemix yet, no problem, here's a [link] to good tutorial for beginners
+If you're not into bluemix yet, no problem I was neither, here's a [link] to good tutorial for beginners

 ####What you need to know, to understand my application
   - HTML